rs239/schema/docs/source/overview.rst

 dotted lines indicate distances between the same pairs of observations.

-Schema seeks to learn a new distance metric between points, informed jointly by all the modalities.
-In Schema, we start by designating one high-confidence modality as the *primary* (i.e., reference) and the remaining modalities as *secondary*-- we've found scRNA-seq to typically be a good choice for the primary modality.
+Schema learns a new distance metric between points, informed jointly by all the modalities.
+In Schema, we start by designating one high-confidence modality as the *primary* (i.e., reference) and the remaining modalities as *secondary*--- we've found scRNA-seq to typically be a good choice for the primary modality.
 Schema transforms the primary-modality space by scaling each of its dimensions so that the distances in the transformed space have a higher (or lower, if desired!)